eaprelsky/infodynamics/book/16_the_information_universe.md

 - **Ethics of enhancement:** Moral frameworks for consciousness modification and expansion
 - **Artificial consciousness rights:** Determining moral status of artificial conscious systems
 - **Cosmic responsibility:** Understanding obligations that come with cosmic stewardship
-- **Meaning and purpose:** Exploring implications of information physics for human meaning
+- **Meaning and purpose:** Exploring implications of information dynamics for human meaning

 ### The Infinite Journey

-Information physics reveals consciousness as potentially unlimited in its development.
+Information dynamics reveals consciousness as potentially unlimited in its development.
 There may be no final state of understanding, no ultimate level of consciousness, no end to the universe's potential for self-awareness.

 We are participants in an infinite journey of cosmic self-discovery—the universe learning about itself through electrical systems capable of wonder, understanding, and love.